 The Philippines has a long and rich history of fashion, including intricately embroidered designs, delicate, but durable natural fabrics, and sartorial inspiration from Spain and the United States.
-Today, many first- and second-generation Filipino Americans or Filipino Canadians want to celebrate their culture and heritage on their wedding day and actively consider how to include it while wedding planning.
+Today, many first- and second-generation Filipino Americans or Filipino Canadians want to celebrate their culture and heritage on their wedding day (whether they're marrying another Filipino or Filipina or having a multicultural wedding) and actively consider how to include it while wedding planning, attire, and gifts.

 That’s where Caroline Mangosing’s Toronto-based modern Filipiniana label, Vinta Gallery, comes in.
 Originally founded in 2009 out of a Filipino community nonprofit, it began with a focus on traditional Filipino clothing such as barong tagalogs (elaborately embroidered men’s shirts made of thin or sheer fabric).
-In 2016, with its popularity fueled by word of mouth, Vinta Gallery relaunched as an ethical, for-profit e-commerce company.
+In 2016, with its popularity fueled by word of mouth, Vinta Gallery relaunched as an ethical, for-profit e-commerce company specializing in Filipino wedding attire.
+Today, Canadian-bsad Mangosing works with Manila-based Filipino designer and couturier Estelita Lagman to create modern takes on traditional Filipiniana wedding gowns and other wedding attire.

 In May, Mangosing launched her first Filipiniana wedding collection.
 Made to measure at the brand’s atelier in the Philippines, it’s a collection of simple, but detailed terno dresses, barong dresses, and men’s barongs.
 Each piece is versatile enough that you can accessorize to create your own personalized and unique look for your big day.